-'TUPE Information' templates are available on the Welland procurement portalfrom Welland Procurement.
-This information will need to be completed by the current supplier which Officers will issue to the market as part of the procurement documentation on which potential suppliers are invited to bid.
-This information must be gathered prior to going out to market, and Officers would need to review the information to ensure it has been anonymised (TUPE information is confidential - please discuss with Welland Procurement whether TUPE information should published with the tender pack, or to individual bidders, subject to the return of TUPE Confidentiality Agreement), and whether or not there are any LGPS (Local Government Pension Scheme) members.
-Officers can refer to the Procurement Toolkit available on the Welland Procurement portalvia Welland Procurement for guidance on considerations for LGPS members.
+'TUPE Information' templates are available on the Welland Procurement portal.
+This information will need to be completed by the current supplier which you will issue to the market as part of your procurement documentation on which potential suppliers are invited to bid.
+This information must be gathered prior to going out to market, and you would need to review the information to ensure it has been anonymised (TUPE information is confidential - please discuss with Welland Procurement whether TUPE information should published with the tender pack, or to individual bidders, subject to the return of TUPE Confidentiality Agreement), and whether or not there are any LGPS (Local Government Pension Scheme) members.
+Officers can refer to the Procurement Toolkit available on the Welland Procurement portal for guidance on considerations for LGPS members.

 - 2.11 Officers must ensure that the contracts for which they are responsible are effectively managed and monitored to ensure they deliver the requirement as intended. - 2.12 It is the Officer's responsibility to carry out due diligence on successful suppliers, both at Contract Award, and for the duration of the Contract. - 2.13 Where an Officer has a potential conflict of interest within a procurement process, the Officer must declare this immediately to the relevant Chief Officer and Monitoring Officer.
 The Officer may be required to withdraw from the procurement process.
-Any Officer who fails to declare such a conflict of interest may be subject to disciplinary proceedings and sanctions.
+Any Officer who fails to declare such a conflict of interest may be subject to disciplinary proceedings and sanctions and risks being prosecuted under the Bribery Act 2010.